Articles on Programming Languages

 • Weaker Equivalence Relation

-• Using a weaker relation ≈ defined below instead of ≡, we can ensure that the equivalence classes remains finite, allowing for the construction of a DFA.
+Using a weaker relation $\approx$ defined below instead of $\equiv$, we can ensure that the equivalence classes remain finite, allowing for the construction of a DFA.

 Example